Creating a DIY faux aged metallic finish involved many layers to accomplish the look I was after.

 This project was so fun to work on!
 I love using Fusion Mineral Paints because there is no odor, it is super durable and the paint is just so nice to work with.
 Painting with good quality paint is so much more enjoyable, isn’t it?!

 Here are the steps I took to create a faux aged metallic finish using this oak breadbox for the base!
 (Every product I used in this project has a direct link to my business site for you to shop)

 This kind of oak is not my favorite look, but the shape was exactly what I was after.

-I needed something to have on the checkout counter in the Frame and Frills studio to have a little storage for me, but to look cute for the customers.
+I needed something to have on the checkout counter in the studio to have a little storage for me, but to look cute for the customers.
 The back of the breadbox is what will be the customer’s view.
 Even though the back of this breadbox started out plain, I added some interest and will explain that a little further down.

 First thing I did, after snagging the oak breadbox from a garage sale site was to clean it.

 This is an important step.
 Getting rid of the dirt, grime and grease will help ensure the paint sticks to the surface.

 Fusion TSP Alternative cleans great!
 Just a couple capfuls in a quart of water.
 But unlike regular TSP this is phosphate free and doesn’t need to be rinsed off.

 The breadbox felt waxy, like the prior owner used Pledge or some sort of furniture wax.
 To get through that layer, I cleaned it with Fusion Odorless Solvent.